CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 =================

 - `decrypt_LoRaWAN.py`: does the decryption of the LoRaWAN packet with encrypted payload for `post_processing_gw.py`
-- `key_LoRaWAN.py`: stores the NwkSKey and AppSKey for LoRaWAN
+- `key_LoRaWAN.py`: stores a list of device addresses with their NwkSKey and AppSKey for LoRaWAN
 - `decrypt_AES.py`: does the decryption of the encapsulated encrypted packet with encrypted payload for `post_processing_gw.py`
 - `key_AES.py`: stores the NwkSKey and AppSKey for encapsulated encrypted packet
 - `test-loraWAN-1.py`: shows how to decrypt a LoRaWAN packet with encrypted payload